-6-1.
+- 6-1.
 Your grade will primarily be based on your exam performance.
-The exam is discussed later in this syllabus.

-6-2.
-Class participation will also potentially count in calculating your final grade.
-I plan to add or subtract from some students' exam grades on a non-anonymous, discretionary basis, with the result forming the grade for the course.
+The exam is discussed later in this syllabus. - 6-2.
+Class participation will also potentially count in calculating your final grade. - (a) I plan to add or subtract from some students' exam grades on a non-anonymous, discretionary basis, with the result forming the grade for the course.
 Such adjustment will ordinarily be no more than one step, such as from a B to a B+ or from an A to an A-.
 In extraordinary cases, which I anticipate to be rare, I may make an adjustment of two steps, such as from a C to a B- or from a B+ to a B-.
 In making class-participation adjustments, I anticipate that some students' grades will be increased upward and others' may end up being adjusted downward, with most students' grades probably remaining unchanged.
-Class-participation evaluation is, of course, subjective.

-6-3.
-Reasons for a positive effect of class participation on the overall course grade may include habitual preparedness and engagement, volunteering in discussions, excellence in contributions to discussions, strong performance on the quiz, strong performance on assignments, and various conduct that contributes positively to the educational process.

-6-4.
-Reasons for a negative effect of class participation on the overall course grade may include exhibiting poor performance or visible disengagement in the classroom, being unprepared for class, disruptive behavior (including, but not limited to, a pattern of appearing distracted by a computer or phone), conduct contrary to the Classroom Conduct Rules (listed below) and other conduct that detracts from the educational process.
+Class-participation evaluation is, of course, subjective. - (b) Reasons for a positive effect of class participation on the overall course grade may include habitual preparedness and engagement, volunteering in discussions, excellence in contributions to discussions, strong performance on the quiz, strong performance on assignments (if any), and various conduct that contributes positively to the educational process. - (c) Reasons for a negative effect of class participation on the overall course grade may include exhibiting poor performance or visible disengagement in the classroom, being unprepared for class, disruptive behavior (including, but not limited to, a pattern of appearing distracted by a computer or phone), conduct contrary to the

+Classroom Conduct Rules (listed below), conduct contrary to other admonitions communicated in the syllabus or otherwise, and any conduct that detracts from the educational process.
 Tardiness and deficient attendance, if substantial enough, may also have a negative effect.
 (For more on attendance, see §9.)